joleenchong/ObsidianNotes/Concepts/Operating Systems/05 Subtopics/Detection of deadlock.md

 When to use algo?
 - depends on frequency of deadlock occurrence
-- number of processes will be affected by deadlock occurence
+- number of processes will be affected by deadlock occurrence

 Risks of using algo:
 - expensive when called every time process makes requests -> but useful for finding what processes caused deadlock